 The ultimate objective of the WHYCOS programme is to promote and facilitate the use of children’s water safety equipment.
 We do this by finding and reviewing the best children’s life jackets and the best water floats.

-The Hydrological Cycle
+The Hydrological Safety Cycle

 The HYCOS components collectively form the building blocks for the WHYCOS programme, where hydrological and meteorological variables are captured and transmitted to national and regional databases to support the establishment and enhancement of global information systems.

 WMO Secretariat, supported by the WHYCOS International Advisory Group, is ensuring that individual components are implemented in agreement with the global WHYCOS concept through the establishment of standards as outlined in WMO Technical Regulations, the Guide to Hydrological Practices and WHYCOS Guidelines.

-By providing a framework of common guidelines and standards, WHYCOS enables the use of information from the regional HYCOSs for larger scale applications, such as research into the global hydrological cycle.
+By providing a framework of common guidelines and standards, WHYCOS enables the use of information from the regional HYCOSs for larger-scale applications, such as research into the global hydrological cycle.